 Rapid access chest pain clinics have improved diagnosis of incident angina in those with high risk of cardiovascular disease, but misdiagnosis rates are high and a recent study showed that a third of all cardiac events in subsequent follow-up occurred in those diagnosed with non-cardiac chest pain.
-Experience may play some role but evidence suggests that increasing physician experience decreases threshold for admission without an increase in diagnostic accuracy.
 GPs tend to use their previous experience of a patient's behaviour in comparison with the current consultation as well as textbook criteria to diagnose chest pain.

 - Consider the history of the pain, any cardiovascular risk factors, history of ischaemic heart disease and any previous treatment, and previous investigations for chest pain.

 - Pain in the chest and/or other areas (eg, the arms, back or jaw) lasting longer than 15 minutes.

 - Chest pain with nausea and vomiting, marked sweating and/or breathlessness, or haemodynamic instability.